Where to start?

 This was my tuna steak served with cilantro rice, it was just what the I’ve-been-in-the-landlocked-Southwest-for-weeks doctor ordered!

 I spoke at the conference on Sunday which was thrilling.
 This was followed by the closing keynote and conference close.
-And then I ran for the airport.
-When I landed in Phoenix at 9 PM, walking out of the airport I was hit by the 80 degree air.
+And then I ran to the airport.
+When I landed in Phoenix 9 PM, walking out of the airport I was hit by the 80-degree air.
 I immediately started peeling off layers!

 We left Gold Canyon early Monday morning and headed for Page (Arizona), a stopover point on the road to Bryce Canyon.
 We spent time in Page four years ago during our 10 day Southwest road trip and we couldn’t resist heading back to Big John’s Texas BBQ!